ethereum/kzg-ceremony-specs/participant.md

 # Participant

-A participatooor downloads the transcript from the coordinator, mixes their local randomness into the SRS and returns the transcript to the coordinator who then verifies that the contributor did not contribute in a malicious* manner.
+A participatooor downloads the contribution file from the coordinator, mixes their local randomness into the SRS and returns the contribution to the coordinator who then verifies that the contributor did not contribute in a malicious* manner.

 ## Generating randomness